 That system includes cargo terminal capacity, customs handling, screening, truck access, warehousing coordination, airline space pressure, and the ability of the airport ecosystem to absorb volume without turning urgency into queueing.
 For Australia-bound urgent cargo, the question is therefore not only “can this fly?”
 It is “can this move cleanly through the airport cargo system at both ends?”

-That distinction matters because urgent shipments are penalized hardest by hidden friction.
+That distinction matters because urgent shipments are penalised hardest by hidden friction.
 A regular sea-freight job can absorb some softness in the chain.
 A medical component, project spare, premium replenishment, or business-critical replacement often cannot.
 Capacity is not just a volume concept.
 It is a reliability concept.

 Why Airport Cargo Capacity Matters More Than Airline Schedules Alone